Relations Between Adjacency and Modularity Graph Partitioning: Introduction

 There are some modified versions of the spectral clustering and modularity clustering methods.
-Chung \cite{chung1997spectral} analyzes the properties of a scaled version of Laplacian matrices.
-Shi and Malik \cite{shi2000normalized} use the the scaled Laplacian matrices to develop a normalized spectral clustering method and use it on image segmentation.
-Ng et al. \cite{ng2002spectral} discuss another version of normalized spectral clustering.
-In their method a one-side scaled Laplacian matrix is used.
-Bolla \cite{bolla2011penalized} analyzes a normalized version of modularity clustering. \\
+Chung \cite{chung1997spectral} analyzes the properties of scaled Laplacian matrices.
+By utilizing normalized spectral clustering, Shi and Malik \cite{shi2000normalized} provides a method to develop normalized Laplacian matrices and use them to segment images.
+In \cite{ng2002spectral}, another version of normalized spectral clustering is discussed.
+The Laplacian matrix is scaled on one side by the researchers in their method.
+In \cite{bolla2011penalized}, a normalized version of modularity clustering is examined.

-Since modularity matrices are derived from the adjacency matrices of graphs, it is interesting to see if the same or similar clustering results can be obtained from eigenvalues of the adjacency matrices.
-In this paper relations and comparisons between clustering results from using eigenvectors of modularity matrices and adjacency matrices will be given, and the equivalence between using normalized modularity matrices and normalized adjacency matrices to cluster will be proved. \\
+Since modularity matrices are derived from adjacency matrices, it would be interesting to see if similar clustering results can be obtained from the two kinds of matrices.
+One main contribution of this paper is to describe the relation between clustering results using modularity matrices and adjacency matrices, and to show that using normalized modularity matrices and normalized adjacency matrices will produce the same clustering results.
+As a practical motivation, this paper demonstrates that clustering can be sped up by using normalized adjacency matrices rather than normalized modularity matrices.

+As follows is the organization of the paper. \sref{sec1.5} contains some preliminary mathematical notations. \sref{sec2} describes how to approximate the leading eigenvector of the modularity matrix with eigenvectors of the adjacency matrix.
+The equivalence between normalized adjacency clustering and normalized modularity clustering is presented in \sref{sec3}. \sref{sec4} provides experimental results and discussions. \sref{sec5} contains the conclusions.